 FAQ

-Not matching the faucet to your sink’s hole pattern (and deck thickness), and not checking replacement part availability.
+What’s the biggest mistake to avoid?
+Not matching the faucet to your sink’s hole pattern and not checking replacement part availability.
+Always confirm fit, deck thickness compatibility, and service support before choosing a niche finish or uncommon model.

 Resources (bookmark)